rdswift/rtd_testing/README.md

-# rtd_testing
+# Testing ReadTheDocs Configuration

-Testing ReadTheDocs Configuration
+This repository contains an example project to test document publication on ReadTheDocs.